 In this #1 New York Times Best Seller, authors Bill Burnett and Dave Evans outline an innovative approach to building the ideal life.
-Designing Your Life: How to Build a Well-Lived, Joyful Life is based upon a class the duo teaches at Stanford University and advocates for each of us to examine, plan, and create our lives from the lens of designer.
-Burnett and Evans, both of whom have a lengthy list of design accomplishments to their name, tell us that we can take the approach that designers use to build airplanes, smart phones, and computers, and use it to construct our ideal lives.
-Within Design Your Life, the duo presents the central most concept of ‘design thinking‘ and show us how we can vastly improve our levels of happiness, success, and fulfillment by applying it to our lives.
-Regardless of you age, occupation, or situation, this book will certainly open your eyes to a new and empowering way of living.
+Designing Your Life: How to Build a Well-Lived, Joyful Life is based upon a class the duo teaches at Stanford University and advocates for each of us to examine, plan, and create our lives through the lens of a designer.
+Burnett and Evans, both of whom have a lengthy list of design accomplishments to their name, tell us that we can take the approach that designers use to build airplanes, smartphones, and computers, and use it to construct our ideal lives.
+Within Design Your Life, the duo presents the central concept of ‘design thinking‘ and shows us how we can vastly improve our levels of happiness, success, and fulfillment by applying them to our lives.
+Regardless of your age, occupation, or situation, this book will certainly open your eyes to a new and empowering way of living.

 1.)
 When Breath Becomes Air:

-It was in May of 2013 when Dr. Paul Kalanithi received the earth shattering news that he had terminal cancer at only the age of 35.
-Instead of treating patients who were dying, Kalanithi would have to hangup his stethoscope and begin fighting for his own life.
-In When Breath Becomes Air, readers go along a heart-wrenching journey as the young doctor searches for answer to life’s most important questions and learns how to deal with his inevitable death.
-Throughout the book, which has been praised by nearly every major book reviewing outlet, Kalanithi shows us how many of the things we strive for in life really aren’t that important at all.
+It was in May of 2013 when Dr. Paul Kalanithi received the earth-shattering news that he had terminal cancer at only the age of 35.
+Instead of treating patients who were dying, Kalanithi would have to hang up his stethoscope and begin fighting for his own life.
+In When Breath Becomes Air, readers go along a heart-wrenching journey as the young doctor searches for answers to life’s most important questions and learns how to deal with his inevitable death.
+Throughout the book, which has been praised by nearly every major book-reviewing outlet, Kalanithi shows us how many of the things we strive for in life really aren’t that important at all.
 The truth is that in one single moment, as Dr. Kalanithi learned, everything can be taken away from us.
 For this reason, it’s imperative that we no longer put off what should be most important to us all: living a joyous and happy life.
 If you are looking to gain a new and life-changing perspective on life, there is no other 2016 self-help book that can match When Breathe Becomes Air.

 Additional 2016 Titles that Inspire Growth: